Medeama without midfield 'machine' Manuel Mantey for Horoya AC cracker

 The Ghanaian giants are also without winger Theophilus Anobah for the crucial match on Saturday.

-The winger is also yet to fully recover from the injury he picked up in our 3-1 first-leg win over Horoya AC on September 17.
+The winger also yet to fully recover from the injury he picked up in our 3-1 first leg win over Horoya AC on September 17.

 He has missed our first two Ghana Premier League matches against Accra Lions and Aduana Stars as well.